Proudly supported by

 The ANZ Seeds of Renewal Program, which has been running since 2002, demonstrates ANZ’s belief in vibrant, sustainable rural communities.

-For the last few years, the program has focused specifically on enhancing education and employment opportunities in rural, regional and remote areas, with consideration given to projects that benefit communities with a population of fewer than 15,000 people.
+The program focuses specifically on supporting education and employment initiatives that support local economies in rural, regional and remote areas, with consideration given to projects that benefit communities with a population of fewer than 15,000 people.

 Examples of projects that could receive a grant include: